-The combination of computation, AI, sensors, networks, 3D printing, VR and AR is transforming how we find and treat disease.
+By applying biotech and robotics in healthcare, the combination of computation, AI, sensors, networks, 3D printing, VR and AR is transforming how we find and treat disease.

 Healthcare is one industry where we will continue to see some of the most extraordinary and impactful demonstrations of converging exponentials.

 If you’re an ambitious entrepreneur interested in healthcare, there’s never been a better time to get involved.

 If understanding how to use exponential technologies to transform healthcare and other industries is important to you, then consider joining my Abundance 360 Community.

 Every year, my team and I select a group of 360 entrepreneurs and CEOs to coach over the course of a year-long program.
 A360 starts each January with a live event and continues every two months with Implementation Workshops, in which I personally coach members in small groups over Zoom.

 My mission is to help A360 members identify their MTP, select their moonshot, and craft an Abundance, Exponential, and Longevity Mindset.
 Together we will actively select and reinforce your preferred Mindsets.